EduardoMY/Concrastinator/README.md

 What is Concrastinator About?
 =====

-Our Web app wichi is able to help you organize your task, homework, even attendigs.
+A Web app that is able to help you organize your task, homework, even attendigs.

 Things to do:
 _____________